How do I make a will?

 • For example, if any of your beneficiaries are minors, you can set up a trust so that they don’t receive their inheritance until a later age of your choosing.
 You can also set up a trust for someone with a disability.

-• Select a guardian for any children under the age of 19 and any pets.
+• Who will be the guardian for your children under the age of 19 and for your pets?

-• Include any specific wishes for your funeral or burial.
+• Do you have any specific wishes for your funeral or burial?

-It’s a good idea to include a backup executor or guardian for your dependents in case the person you have chosen predeceases you.
+It’s a good idea to include a backup executor or backup guardian for your dependants in case the person you have chosen dies before you do.

 Aside from a lawyer, a notary public can also help you prepare a will.
-The Society of Notaries Public of BC has a list of notaries at the “Find a Notary” link on their Choosing a Notary page.
-Please note, if you leave the search field empty and click “Search,” you can see a list of all registered notaries and the city in BC where they practice.
+The Society of Notaries Public of BC has a list of notaries — click “Find a Notary” at the bottom of Choosing a Notary.
+Tip: If you leave the search field empty and click Search, you can see a list of all registered notaries and the city in BC where they practise.

 Does a will need to be a physical document?